NitsuaGreg21/fileManager-AG/README.md

 # fileManager-AG
 #
 # This was a file manager that I made for myself.
-Sadly for now, it'll only work on my computer.
+It will work on any computer.
-# (Edit: This now should work for other computers.)
+# It will create a new directory so permissions may be needed.